SIMON-5000/mvc-report/README.md

 </details>

-Then we can start the Symfony local web server, like this:
+Then we can start the Symfony local web server like this:

 ```bash
 symfony server:start